Battle of West Hunan: Preparations for battle

-By this point of the war, Japan was losing the battle in Burma and facing constant attacks from Chinese forces in the country side.
+By this point of the war, Japan was losing the battle in Burma and facing constant attacks from Chinese forces in the countryside.
 Spare troops for this campaign were limited.
 The Japanese army began preparations for the battle in March 1945, constructing two highways with forced Chinese labor: the Heng-Shao Highway ran from Hengyang in a northwest direction to Shaoyang, a Japanese-controlled city in central Hunan a mere 100 km from Zhijiang; and the Tan-Shao Highway from Xiangtan, southwest to Shaoyang.
 Supplies and equipment were stockpiled near Shaoyang, to be the headquarters of the Japanese 20th Corps, led by Ichirō Banzai.
 Under it were the Japanese 34th, 47th, 64th, 68th and 116th Divisions, as well as the 86th Independent Brigade, massing at various locations across Hunan, for a total of 80,000 men by early April.

 In response, the Chinese National Military Council dispatched the 4th Front Army and the 10th and 27th Army Groups with He Yingqin as commander-in-chief.
 At the same time, it airlifted the entire New 6th Corps, an American-equipped corps and veterans of the Burma Expeditionary Force, from Kunming to Zhijiang.
 Chinese forces totaled 110,000 men in 20 divisions.
 They were supported by about 400 aircraft from the CAF 1st, 2nd, 3rd, 5th Air Groups and the USAAF 14th Air Force.